nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

    \FloatBarrier

-**Identify Evidence and the** :term:`Evidence Disk`
+**Identify Evidence and the** Evidence Disk

 Post login, your next objective is to pinpoint the evidence disk.
 This specific disk is marked with the label **possible evidence**.
 Conventionally, it's designated as drive **D:**.
 The very essence of this disk is a collection of folders; each bearing the name of tags available in Autopsy.
 Though investigators have the liberty to tailor-make folders or sub-folders as per the requirements of their investigation, a suggested practice is to either refine or instate new tags in Autopsy.
-Post this step, both the :term:`Autopsy Plugin` and the ForensicVM should be restarted.
+Post this step, both the Autopsy Plugin and the ForensicVM should be restarted.

 .. raw:: latex